Application Bachelor »Fine Arts«

 After the end of the application period, an entrance examination commission will assess the application portfolios.
 The commission consists of 3 faculty professors and 2 members of the academic staff with voting rights, and 2 students without the right to vote.

-The commission grades the application portfolios into categories: A to E. Applicants who are assigned an A or B can begin their studies in the following winter semester.
-Applicants who are assigned a C or D have the option of taking part in a clearing procedure.
+The commission grades the application portfolios into categories: A to C. Applicants who are assigned an A can begin their studies in the following winter semester.
+Applicants who are assigned a B have the option of taking part in a clearing procedure.
 In such cases, when an evaluation by the contents of the portfolio alone is not possible, applicants will be invited to attend an interview.
-Interviews will generally take place in the second half of April.
+Interviews will generally take place by the end of April.